Cottesloe, Western Australia: Population

 In the 2016 census, there were 7,375 people in Cottesloe, 68.8% of whom were born in Australia.
 The most common other countries of birth were England 8.6%, South Africa 1.8%, New Zealand 1.6% and United States of America 1.4%.
 86.6% of people spoke only English at home.
-The most common responses for religion were No Religion 36.4%, Anglican 22.6% and Catholic 19.3%.
+The most common responses for religion were no religion 36.4%, Anglican 22.6% and Catholic 19.3%.

 Of the occupied private dwellings in Cottesloe, 66.9% were separate houses, 14.9% were semi-detached, row or terrace houses, townhouses etc., and 18.1% were flat or apartments.

 Of the employed people in Cottesloe, 7.2% worked in hospitals (except psychiatric hospitals).
 Other major industries of employment included legal services 3.6% and general practice medical services 3.0%.

 Present day

 Historically Cottesloe Beach and its panorama are reflections of the changes in the last 110 years of Perth's history.
-The photos and paintings of Cottesloe Beach that are either in collections or published, give tangible evidence of the importance of beach-oriented activities in the Perth community.
+The photos and paintings of Cottesloe Beach that are either in collections or published, give evidence of the importance of beach-oriented activities in the Perth community.
 Cottesloe Beach is a popular place for beach cricket.
 An oceanway allows pedestrians and cyclists to move along the beaches.

-It is one of Perth's most popular beaches and in 2009, Lonely Planet named Cottesloe Beach the world's 2nd best beach for families.
+It is one of Perth's most popular beaches and in 2009, Lonely Planet named Cottesloe Beach the world's second-best beach for families.

 The Indiana Tea House, which overlooks Cottesloe Beach, is also an icon of the suburb, and in 2021 it was added to the Western Australia Heritage Register.

 A new town planning scheme was approved for Cottesloe allowing developers to build to five storeys high along Marine Terrace with the Ocean Beach Hotel site allowed to reach eight storeys.
 The decision followed a two decade long debate.

 A plan to build a skatepark in Cottesloe in 2020, had resulted in heated debate between locals and skateboarders.